BenMKT/Accountability-and-Transparency-Party-Event/README.md

 # 📖 ATP - Event Website <a name="about-project"></a>

-**ATP Capstone Project** is a website where you can find information about ATP and its events for 2024<br>
+**ATP Event Project** is a website where you can find information about Accountability and Transparency Party and its events for 2024<br>

 ## 🛠 Built With <a name="built-with"></a>